 Let $M$ be a smooth orientable $4$--manifold and $f:S^2\imra M$ a generic smooth map with $0=\mu(f)\in\Z[\pi_1M]/\langle g-g^{-1} \rangle$ and with geometric dual $G$.
 Recall that $ \cR^G_{[f]}$ denotes the set of isotopy classes of embedded spheres which are homotopic to $f$ and have $G$ as a geometric dual.

-\textbf{Outline of our proof of Gabai's LBT:} We will show that $ \cR^G_{[f]}$ contains a unique element if $\pi_1M$ does not contain 2-torsion: As explained in Section~\ref{subsec:regular-homotopy}, any two embedded spheres in $\cR^G_{[f]}$ are related via a finite sequence of isotopies, finger moves and then Whitney moves, all away from $G$.
+\textbf{Outline of our proof of Gabai's LBT:} We will show that $ \cR^G_{[f]}$ contains a unique element if $\pi_1M$ does not contain 2-torsion.
+As explained in Section~\ref{subsec:regular-homotopy}, any two embedded spheres in $\cR^G_{[f]}$ are related via a finite sequence of isotopies, finger moves and Whitney moves, all away from $G$.
+By general position it can be arranged that the finger moves occur before the Whitney moves (see eg.~\cite[Lem.8]{BT}).
 Denoting the result of the finger moves by $f$, we will consider all possible collections of Whitney disks on $f$ in $M\smallsetminus G$ and show that all the resulting embeddings are isotopic.
-As a first step, Section~\ref{sec:choices} describes precisely the various types of choices involved in constructing a collection $\cW$ of clean Whitney disks on $f$ such the result $f_\cW$ of doing the Whitney moves in $\cW$ on $f$ is an embedding.
-After all, any such $\cW$ corresponds to choices of local sheets at self-intersections, pairings of self-intersections, Whitney arcs and finally Whitney disks.
-In Sections~\ref{subsec:existence-and-choices-of-disks}--\ref{sec:choice-of-sheets-trivial-element} we show that such choices always exist and prove that the isotopy class of $f_\cW$ does not depend on any of these choices.
+As a first step, Section~\ref{sec:choices} describes precisely the various types of choices involved in constructing a collection $\cW$ of clean Whitney disks on $f$ such that the result $f_\cW$ of doing the Whitney moves in $\cW$ on $f$ is an embedding.
+In Sections~\ref{subsec:existence-and-choices-of-disks}--\ref{sec:choice-of-sheets-trivial-element} we prove that the isotopy class of $f_\cW$ does not depend on any of these choices.